mrajewski/StreamApp/README.md

 $ npm start
 ```

-And also excatly same steps for our json database:
+And also exactly same steps for our json database:

 ```
 $ cd streams\api\
 $ npm install
 $ npm start
 ```
+*Notice that you will have to open two separate terminal windows in order to this properly and run the above from main catalogue*